NikolaDucak/caps-log/README.md

 ## Building & installing
 **Dependencies**

-`clog` fetches it's dependencies from github, except from boost, you should have boost program options installed.
+`caps-log` fetches it's dependencies from github, except from boost, you should have boost program options installed.

-To build the `clog` executable, run:
+To build the `caps-log` executable, run:
 ```sh
 mkdir build && cd build && cmake ..
 make
 ```
 After a successful build, to install the executable where it most likely will be visible with your current `$PATH` Run: `sudo make install`.
-Then you can just run the app by typing `clog` in your terminal.
+Then you can just run the app by typing `caps-log` in your terminal.

 If you want to build and run the tests do:
 ```sh